-Business plan users can use advanced caching techniques to cache static content on dynamic HTML sites to reduce load using the "Bypass Cache on Cookie" Page Rule option.
+Cloudflare customers on the Business plan can use advanced caching techniques to cache static content on dynamic HTML sites to reduce load using the Bypass Cache on Cookie Page Rule option.

-.
 There are multiple tutorials available on how you can do this:

 - Caching Anonymous Page Views with WordPress or WooCommerce